MicrosoftDocs/sql-docs/azure-sql/managed-instance/managed-instance-link-feature-overview.md

 ### Disaster recovery

-If you're running SQL Server 2022, you can use the Managed Instance link for disaster recovery, where, in the event of a disaster, you can manually fail over your workload to your Azure SQL Managed Instance deployment.
-After the disaster is mitigated, you can fail back to your SQL Server 2022 instance.
+If you're running SQL Server 2022, you can use the Managed Instance link for disaster recovery, where, in the event of a disaster, you can manually fail over your workload to Azure SQL Managed Instance.
+After the disaster is mitigated, you can fail back to SQL Server 2022.

 This feature is currently in limited public preview.
 [You must sign up for limited public preview](https://aka.ms/mi-link-dr-preview-signup) so that the product group can configure your environment for the preview.